Are you a UNISON member? You can vote for our national executive council between 3 April and 28 April.

 1. The NEC makes decisions that affect your life and the lives of many ordinary working people.

-It is the senior decision-making body of UNISON and direct the union’s policy and campaign priorities.
+It is the senior decision-making body of UNISON – they direct the union’s policy and campaign priorities.
 As your elected representatives, its members use their judgement to take important decisions on, for example, pay negotiations and industrial action.

 Whose judgement do you trust?
 Who do you think will best represent you?
 Make sure you find out and vote.